neuro-1977/BF6Portal-Tool/README.md

 # BF6Portal Tool: Custom Battlefield Portal Block Editor

 This project is a modern, custom block-based editor for Battlefield Portal logic, featuring a unique web UI with minimal design and robust Blockly integration.
 It enables users to visually create, edit, and export Portal logic scripts for Battlefield 2042.

 ## Features

-- Modern web UI with top bar, left menu placeholder, and large canvas
+- Modern web UI with fixed top menu and left sidebar (always on top of Blockly/canvas)
-- Robust Blockly integration (in progress)
+- Robust, maintainable overlay system (z-index, fixed/absolute positioning for all menus and modals)
+- Clean, dark-themed interface styled after VS Code and Battlefield Portal
 - Import/export of Portal logic scripts
-- Minimal, dark-themed interface
 - Code view and export options
+- Fully refactored and documented HTML/CSS/JS for maintainability

 ## Getting Started

-1. Run `run_editor.bat` or `run_editor.ps1` to launch the editor.
+### VS Code Autoload (Recommended)
+1. **Open the workspace in VS Code** (`BF6Portal Tool.code-workspace`).
-2. The web UI will open in your browser.
+2. The web editor server will auto-launch via the "Launch Web Editor" task.
+3. Your browser should open to [http://localhost:8000](http://localhost:8000) automatically (if supported by your setup).
+4. If the browser does not open, open it manually and go to [http://localhost:8000](http://localhost:8000).
-3. Use the top bar for About, Save, Load, Code, Export, Import, and Zoom controls.
+5. Use the vertical, centered controls for About, Save, Load, Code, Export, Import, Zoom, and Recenter.
-4. (When enabled) Drag blocks from the left menu onto the canvas to build your logic.
+6. (When enabled) Drag blocks from the left menu onto the canvas to build your logic.

+#### Troubleshooting Autoload
+- If the server or browser does not start, use the "Start WEBUI" or "Launch Web Editor" task from the VS Code Run/Tasks menu.
+- Ensure your Python environment is activated and requirements are installed.
+- If you see errors in the terminal, check for missing files or permissions.

 ## UI Overview

 ![UI Mockup](docs/ui_mockup.svg)

-- **Top Bar:** About, Save, Load, Code, Export, Import, Zoom controls
+- **Top Menu Bar:** Fixed, always visible, overlays all content (About, Save, Load, Code, Export, Import, Zoom, Recenter)
-- **Left Menu:** Placeholder for block categories (MOD, RULES, ACTIONS, etc.)
+- **Left Sidebar:** Fixed, always visible, overlays all content (Categories, Search, Code Menu)
-- **Canvas:** Large area for block arrangement
+- **Canvas:** Large area for block arrangement (Blockly engine)
-- **Recenter:** Button to recenter the canvas
+- **All modals and menus:** Robust overlay (high z-index, fixed/absolute, never hidden by Blockly)

 See also: [Concept UI](docs/CONCEPT_UI.svg)

 ## Version History

 - **1.0.4:** Initial web UI, basic Blockly integration
-- **1.0.5-beta:** Major UI refactor, new load order, updated documentation and mockups, improved separation of DOS, Web UI, and Blockly UI stages.
+- **1.0.6-beta:** Blockly standalone server fix, staged integration, and persistent action logging.
 All documentation and UI mockups now reflect the current web UI state and load order.
 Legacy references removed.

 ## Documentation

 See the `docs/` folder for:
 - `CONCEPT_UI.svg`: Conceptual UI layout (matches current web UI)
 - `ui_mockup.svg`: UI mockup matching the current web UI
-- `MAIN_CONCEPT.md`, `SIDEBAR_LAYOUT.md`, `SNAP_LOGIC.md`: Detailed documentation (all updated for v1.0.5-beta)
+- `MAIN_CONCEPT.md`, `SIDEBAR_LAYOUT.md`, `SNAP_LOGIC.md`: Detailed documentation (all updated for v1.0.6-beta)

 ## License